AnanyaKumar/lambda-plus-plus/index.md

 }
 ```

-A more compact version using functions supplied by our libraries:
+A more compact version using functions (plus, min_elem) supplied by our libraries:

 ```cpp
 bool paren_match(Sequence<int> &seq) {